RenderKit/ospray/doc/compilation.md

     installing version 0.11.0 or newer is required.
 If Open VKL is not found by CMake its location can be hinted with the variable `openvkl_DIR`.
--   OSPRay also provides an optional module that adds support for Intel [Open Image Denoise], which is enabled by `OSPRAY_MODULE_DENOISER`.
+-   OSPRay also provides an optional module implementing the `denosier` image operation, which is enabled by `OSPRAY_MODULE_DENOISER`.
+This module requires Intel [Open Image Denoise] in version 1.2.3 or newer.
-    When loaded, this module enables the `denosier` image operation.
 You may need to hint the location of the library with the CMake variable `OpenImageDenoise_DIR`.

 Depending on your Linux distribution you can install these dependencies using `yum` or `apt-get`.
 Some of these packages might already be